defanor/socksroute/README.md

 Currently there's not much of error reporting, exception handling, or even logging, and probably things like Privoxy can do what it does;
-this one is rather ad-hoc, written after me being unable to quickly find such a program.
+this one is rather ad hoc, written after me being unable to quickly find such a program.
 But it works fine.